Dr. Dmitriy Anistratov

 By the end of the course, the students will be able to:

-- formulate advanced mathematical and physical models of neutron transport in nuclear reactors;
+- formulate basic physical and mathematical models of neutron transport in nuclear reactors;

-- identify domain of applicability of these models and their approximations;
+- identify area of applicability of these models and their approximations;

 - apply them for reactor design and analysis.